 Textbooks, instruments and supplies vary in cost from $500 to $2,500 per year.
 Most of these items are available through the College Bookstore.
 A $150 late fee will be charged to unpaid accounts 30 days after the start date of each semester.

-Students with documented permanent disabilities who are registered with the AccessAbility Services or verified through the Financial Aid Office (OSAP) are considered full-time students when they are registered in 40% of a full course load.
+Students with documented permanent disabilities who are registered with AccessAbility Services or verified through the Financial Aid Office (OSAP) are considered full-time students when they are registered in 40% of a full course load.
 Loyalist College’s registration process only assesses these students with part-time post-secondary day Student Ancillary Fees.
-Students with documented permanent disabilities can:
+Students with documented permanent disabilities must complete the Students with Documented Permanent Disabilities Waiver to demonstrate their understanding of the two options available to them:

-- Self-declare if they want to pay all fees as an option to receive the same benefits as full time students.
-They would need to pay the same Ancillary Fees as full time post-secondary day students and there would be no opt-outs.
+1. Self-declare if they want to pay all fees as an option to receive the same benefits as full-time students.
+They would need to pay the same Ancillary Fees as full-time post-secondary day students and there would be no opt-outs.

 ADDITIONAL PROGRAM COSTS